-The battery saver feature will be canceled if any of the following occur:
+The battery saver feature will be cancelled if any of the following occur:

-- Any door is opened.
+- any door is opened.

-- Shift lever is moved out of the P (Park) position.
+- shift lever is moved out of the P (Park) position.

-- Ignition switch changes position.
+- ignition switch changes position.

 Do not leave the vehicle with the ignition switch in ACC or ON positions when the engine is not running for an extended period.
 This can discharge the battery.